 Have you got a green pool?
 It’s time to fix the problem.

 You’re not alone in feeling frustrated when your pool turns green.
-Green water is caused by excess algae that can be difficult to remove.
+Green pool water is caused by excess algae that can be difficult to remove.
 However, once you know what type of green water you have and its underlying cause, it’s a lot easier to get rid of it for good.

 As a rule of thumb, the deeper the shade of green in your pool, the more algae have grown.
 Algae are usually green because they take in too much light and nutrients from your pool.